Diploma in Journalism

 Journalism for a Digital Audience

-The course will be focussed towards exams in those modules, which will take place on the following dates:
+The course will be focussed towards exams in those modules, which will take place on the following dates (in the afternoons):

 Should a candidate not be able to sit exams on the above dates, there are subsequent opportunities, but please note that NCTJ exam sittings take place only three times a year (or twice a year for some modules).

-Once you have completed exams in the above modules, you will be entitled to select your remaining elective modules (three single modules, or one single and one double module) in order to complete the diploma qualification.
-These will be completed via self-study.
-While we will not run group workshops on these modules, each candidate will be entitled to book up to three hours of one-to-one tutor support per module.
-You should aim to complete your final modules by the end of 2025.
+Once you have successfully completed exams in the above modules, you will be entitled to select your remaining elective modules (three single modules, or one single and one double module) in order to gain the 35 further credits required to complete the diploma qualification.
+These will be undertaken via self-study only.
+While we will not run group workshops on these modules, each candidate will be entitled to book up to an hour of one-to-one tutor support per module.
+You should aim to complete your final modules by the spring of 2026, but this is not a hard deadline.
+The Academy will aim to support students up to 2 years from the course start date to accommodate individual requirements.

-As distance learners, you may sit your exams remotely, using the NCTJ’s online exams system, Cirrus.
+As distance learners, you will probably sit your exams remotely, using the NCTJ’s online exams system, Cirrus.
 In most situations this will be possible, but please be aware of the following –

-Some of the elective modules that you can choose from to complete through self-study (eg Videojournalism) require specialist software (eg video editing software) and are invigilated via Zoom.
+Some of the elective modules that you can choose from to complete the qualification through self-study (eg Videojournalism) require specialist software (eg video editing software) and are invigilated via Zoom.
+Please note the software is not provided by the NCTJ.

 We work closely with the NCTJ to ensure any reasonable adjustments are put in place to allow our students full and equal access to the exams.
 If you would like to discuss possible adjustments ahead of your application, please contact us.